 Cost saving solutions in turbulent times for raw materials

-Graphic aAs a confirmation to the said, graph b illustrates the increasing trend of the prices of PVC.
-Moreover, on the other hand, different parties, such as Statista or Walletinvestor forecast the prices of 2022 to be even higher than those of 2021.
+Moreover, on the other hand, different parties, such as Statista, or Walletinvestor (see graph c) forecast even higher prices of PVC for the coming years.
 All this arises major complication for companies, such as producers of plastic pipes, which among others use PVC as their main manufacturing material (PVC, but also alternative materials such as PP and PE contribute about 80% of the cost of the production of plastic pipes).